osman-selim-yalcin/cub3d/README.md

 # cub3d

-cub3d is a 3D graphics engine that allows you to create and display 3D graphics in a terminal window.
+cub3d is a 3D graphics engine that uses raycasting technology to create and display 3D graphics in a terminal window.

-Installation
+Raycasting is a rendering technique used to generate 2D images from 3D environments.
+It works by simulating the path of light rays as they pass through the 3D world and intersect with objects.
+By calculating the intersection points and the colors of the objects at these points, it is possible to generate a 2D image that appears to be 3D.

 To install cub3d, you will need to have the following dependencies installed: